What Do You Wear Down There? Dr. B Solves the Underwear Conundrum

 KENT

-If your style of choice is a thong, we recommend getting a pair of KENT’s soft, organic cotton version.
-All of KENT’s undies are designed to be entirely compostable once they’ve reached the end of their life, and they’re all made with responsibly harvested pima cotton.
+When your style of choice is a thong, we recommend getting a pair of KENT’s soft, organic cotton version.
+All of KENT’s undies are designed to be entirely compostable once they’ve reached the end of their lives, and they’re all made with responsibly harvested pima cotton.
 Go with one of the packs to try KENT’s other styles, too.

 $24 and KENT